 As part of the San Francisco Unified School District, Abraham Lincoln High School does not handle admissions directly.
 For more information about the enrollment process or you wish to submit, cancel or make any changes to your assignment please contact the SFUSD Educational Placement Center at 555 Franklin Street, Room 100, San Francisco, CA 94102 415.241.6000.

 The Abraham Lincoln Oral History Project Website is published and live!

-Last year, students worked very hard to create these webpages.
+Students worked very hard to create these webpages.
 In all they recorded 20 Oral Histories- all of which can be seen on its own page on the site.